Chanyuan Treaty: Peace negotiations

-Though not specifically stated in the treaty, the two imperial families used familiar terms with one another.
-The Khitan Emperor would address the Song Emperor as "elder brother", while the Song Emperor would address the Khitan Empress Dowager as "aunt".
-Despite the Song getting an arguably more prestigious position, opposition to this treaty among the Song was considerable, as it was believed that the Khitan were overexposed.
-Nevertheless, this treaty avoided any further major wars between the two.
+Afterward, the two imperial families recognized their equal status by addressing one another in familiar terms.
+For example, the Liao Emperor addressed the Song Emperor as "elder brother", while the Song Emperor addressed the Liao Empress Dowager as "aunt".

+Despite the Song getting an arguably more prestigious position out of the treaty, there was opposition to this treaty among the Song elite.
+Nevertheless, this treaty avoided any further major wars between the two states.

 Wang Jizhong

 Wang Jizhong, a native of Kaifeng, was captured by the Kitans in 1003 at the battle of Wang-Tu.
 The Khitan emperor awarded Wang with official rank in the Khitan bureaucracy.
 Wang made the best of his circumstances and spoke with the Khitans of the advantage of resolving their conflict with the Song peacefully.
 The dowager empress Ch'eng-t'ien, who was in actual control of the Khitan state at the time, had grown tired of war, and she listened to Wang's proposals.
 With the Liao empress dowager's approval, Wang submitted a memorial to the Song emperor through the Song prefect of Mochou, stating that the Liao court wished to restore friendly relations.
 So, Wang facilitated the first talks of peace between the two empires.
 He had inside information for both of the empires so he knew exactly what each of them wanted in return for peace so he proposed exactly that to both sides.
 In the end it was Wang who persuaded the empress to give up on her land claims which ultimately led to the Chanyuan Treaty.